 As provided in the Washington State Patrol Regulation Manual, employer approved training shall be accomplished without loss in pay or benefits.
 The Employer shall provide training and certification in tower climbing/tower rescue to employees assigned tower climbing duties.
-The employer will provide snow cat/winter survival training to permanent Maintenance Mechanic 4 employees and the Law Enforcement Communications Systems Supervisor.
+The employer will provide snow cat/winter survival training to permanent employees as needed.